shasunder/pdf-services/iphone/JavaIQ/ReadMe.txt

 =======
 about
 -----
- Java interview questions (java IQ) is a simple application to help basic as well as advanced java developers during interview preparation.
+ Java interview questions (java IQ) will help basic as well as advanced java developers during interview preparation.
 It may very well be used as a guide to revising basic concepts in Java/J2ee.

  Features